About the Seminar

 $268 – one delegate ($248 - If more than two delegates attend

-from one school) Teachers that attended the seminars in
+from one school) Teachers from schools enrolled in the 2018

-semester one will receive a 20% discount on the registration fee.
+Ethics Olympiad will also receive a 20% discount on the

 Lunch and morning tea is included.
 Each delegate will also